Service Objects

 $ rails generate service DoTheThing arg1 arg2

-Generate a namespaced service with arguments
+Generate a namespaced service

 $ rails generate service things/dothem arg1 arg2